-Though a successful actress, her work commitments, however, did not allow her a normal childhood.
+New Delhi - Though a successful actress, her work commitments, however, did not allow her a normal childhood.

 Sridevi was born Shree Amma Yanger Ayappan in Tamil Nadu state in India, She made her acting debut aged just four, and went on to have a career spanning over four decades.